-Some house plants add glitz, colour and atmosphere and help bring nature into a city apartment.
+Some house plants add glitz, colour and atmosphere to a home.
+They help bring nature into a city apartment.
 Others simply fill an empty space.
-But the house plant for the Scandi Boho home is different… With Scandi interiors famously minimal and bright, accessories stand out more prominently.
+But indoor Plants for Scandi Boho style are different.
+With Scandi interiors famously minimal and bright, accessories stand out more prominently.
 And Boho lovers look for originality.
-We furnish our homes with unique pieces such as rugs, cushions, throws, paintings and photos – indoor plants need to look a little original too – if only in the way they are arranged.
-In Scandi Boho we look for a little drama to add to the room.
+We furnish our homes with unique pieces such as rugs, cushions, throws, paintings and photos preferably from our grandparents or travels abroad.
+Indoor plants need to look a little original too which happens in the way they are arranged.
+In Scandi Boho we look for a little “drama” – but only a small drama.

 Where and How to find those special indoor Plants for your Scandi Boho Home

 Where do you find special plants?
-Well, you most likely won’t find them at the super market where plants look as if they have been mass produced for quick turnover – they are virtally identical.
-Where do you find special plants?
-Well, you most likely won’t find them at the super market where plants look as if they have been mass produced for quick turnover – they are virtally identical.
+Well, you most likely won’t find them at the super market where plants look as if they have been produced for quick turnover.
+There, plants are virtually identical.

-Best bet for finding a plant with character is the local market or even better, a large garden centre.
-And look out for pop up “jungles” – empty shops which are hired for a day or longer by a brand on a marketing and sales mission.
-Depending on the brand, it’s often smaller enterprises or solo entrepreneurs who have a passion for plants and take pride in their offer, who hire empty spaces to keep costs down.
+Your best bet for finding a plant with character is the local market or even better, a large garden centre.
+And look out for pop up “jungles” – empty shops which are hired for a day or a week.
+Depending on the brand, it’s often smaller enterprises or solo entrepreneurs who have a passion for plants and take pride in their offer.
+They hire empty spaces to keep costs down.

 Mix up the Boho chic look with a truly Scandi accessory – the Royal Danish porcelain vase.
-Here is an old piece we picked from the attic (left) which adds old style Scandi glamour to a less than pretty Sansevieria plant – also known as Snake plant or Mother-in-Law’s Tongue.
+We’ve picked an old piece from the attic which adds old style Scandi glamour to a less than pretty Sansevieria plant.
+The Sansevieria is also better known as Snake plant or Mother-in-Law’s Tongue.
 Read our blog on ceramic pots and vases for plants and flowers and decorative purposes here...

 Other ways to give your House Plant that Scandi Boho Look